-Whether she’s pulling or not, be unpredictable.
+Both of these training methods require a bit of patience, but hang in there – it’s worth the wait!
+Whether the dog is pulling or not, be unpredictable, you want to reinforce the preferred behavior.
 Making quick turns, reversing direction, speeding up and slowing down all make you more interesting, which means it’s more likely that your dog will follow you, going where you’re going rather than pulling you where she wants to go.
 True, some of your neighbors will find it amusing, but consider it just another good thing you’re doing for the community!

 It will take a concerted effort and a commitment to consistency to shift your dog’s gears, but it will be worth it when you’re able to enjoy walking together and toss away the guilt.